prebid/prebid.github.io/adops/before-you-start.md

 {% include send-all-bids-keyword-targeting.md %}

-{: .alert.alert-success :}
+{% capture successNote %}
-**Action Item:** For instructions on setting up pre-bid with one set of line items for each bidder, see [Send all bids to the ad server - Ad Ops setup](/adops/send-all-bids-adops.html).
+For instructions on setting up pre-bid with one set of line items for each bidder, see [Send all bids to the ad server - Ad Ops setup](/adops/send-all-bids-adops.html).
+{% endcapture %}

+{% include alerts/alert_tip.html content=successNote %}

-### Step 3.
-Work together with your dev team
+### Work together with your dev team

 Implementing header bidding requires much more collaboration with your dev team than normal Ad Ops setup.
 For example: